simonstu/LinuxServerConfiguration/README.md

 # IP address and ssh port
 The hosted server can be found at http://34.224.183.249/ and ssh listens on port 2200

-# URL to your hosted web application
+# URL to the hosted web application
 http://34.224.183.249/catalog/

 # Summary of software installed and configuration changes on the server